aazlant/the_list_scraper/README.md

 ### CLI Tools

+#### 1) Scraper

-1) Scrapes https://www.uncorp.net/list/index.html and parses the results, producing a claim that contains a json file for import into a database.
+Scrapes https://www.uncorp.net/list/index.html and parses the results, producing a claim that contains a json file for import into a database.

 *Usage:* `npm run scraper -- -r {root directory}`